 What about the boiling water tank?

 The 2.4l tank requires little maintenance.
-We simply recommend you check on a monthly basis to ensure there are no visible signs of wear, tear or leaks.
+We simply recommend you check every month to ensure there are no visible signs of wear, tear or leaks.
 If you spot a leak or damage, please turn off your boiler unit at the wall and get in touch to speak with one of our professionals.
 Do not continue to operate the tap if there are visible issues with the boiling water tank.
+Find out more about our boiler tanks here.

 Replacing your filters

 The 3-in-1 taps come with a filter for the boiler tank, which removes carbon and other impurities.
 The 4-in-1 taps come with an additional filter for cold, filtered water.
 You should replace your filter every six months to ensure they function effectively and your warranty is still covered.
-This is easy to do using the instructions provided, and will rarely require a professional.
+This is easy to do yourself and will rarely require a professional to help.

 Should you service a boiling water tap?